Getting Your Medical License

 You need to have passed one of several exams to prove that you are competent (such as the USMLE).
 Letters of reference are usually required.
 A background check of your malpractice history will also be obtained.
 The rules for graduates of foreign medical schools are more complex and can be obtained from each state medical licensing board.

-Becoming a board certified physician in a specialty involves the completion of a residency in a given specialty, then completing a comprehensive exam (often a written and oral exam).
-When you have satisfied the requirements of that particular board you are now Board certified and are called a Diplomate of that board (e.g. Diplomate of the American Board of Emergency Medicine).
-There are 24 approved medical specialty boards in the U.S. (see www.abms.org, the American Board of Medical Specialties).
-Many boards require recertification every 7-10 years.
+Board certification is a voluntary designation that demonstrates exceptional expertise in a medical specialty.
+Becoming a board-certified physician involves the completion of a residency in a given specialty, then completing a comprehensive exam (often a written and oral exam).
+When you have satisfied the requirements of that particular board you are now board-certified and are called a Diplomate of that board (e.g. Diplomate of the American Board of Emergency Medicine).
+There are 24 medical specialty boards in the US approved by the American Board of Medical Specialties (ABMS).
+Maintenance of board certification requires ongoing professional development.

 Now it is time to find a real job.
-You can join a group practice, start your own private practice, join a clinic or join an H.M.O.
-Some physicians are hospital based (emergency physicians, radiologists, pathologists, anesthesiologists) but can be part of a private practice or an employee.
+You can join a group practice, start your own private practice or join a clinic.
+Some physicians are hospital-based (emergency physicians, radiologists, pathologists, anesthesiologists) but also can be part of a private practice or an employee.

 About the Author:

-Dr. Carl Bianco, M.D. is an Emergency Physician practicing at Dorchester General Hospital in Cambridge, MD, located on the Eastern Shore of Maryland.
-Dr. Bianco attended Medical school at Georgetown University School of Medicine and he received his undergraduate degree from Georgetown University majoring in nursing and pre-med.
-He Completed an internship and residency in Emergency Medicine at Akron City Hospital in Akron, Ohio.
+Carl Bianco, M.D. is an emergency physician practicing at Dorchester General Hospital in Cambridge, Maryland.
+Dr. Bianco attended medical school at Georgetown University School of Medicine and he received his undergraduate degree from Georgetown University majoring in nursing and pre-med.
+He completed an internship and residency in Emergency Medicine at Akron City Hospital in Akron, Ohio.